jgehrcke/gipc/docs/background.rst

 Understanding gipc requires familiarity with "event-driven", "asynchronous", and "concurrent" architectures, with "coroutines", and especially with the gevent Python library and its underlying concepts.
-If you are new to some or any of that the following paragraphs are my attempt to familiarize you with the topic.
+If you are new to some or all of that the following paragraphs are my humble attempt to familiarize you with the topic.

 I/O-bound: many execution units, practically all of them wait at any given time